Core activities of EMEUNET

 Communication and interaction

-The development of the EMEUNET website was one of the first tasks of the group, underlying the importance of providing a viable means of communication and increasing the visibility of EMEUNET.
+The development of the EMEUNET website was one of the first tasks of the group, underlying the importance of providing a viable means of communication and increased visibility of EMEUNET.
 The website represents a central resource towards establishing a network by facilitating communication and interaction of young rheumatology professionals.
 The mailing list provides an important and effective medium to facilitate communication between young European rheumatologists.
 Educational, research and grant opportunities, as well as particularly relevant news and events are publicized on the website.
 Furthermore, the website has an educational purpose, with clinical and research links to relevant websites.

 At the annual EULAR Congress an EMEUNET Booth is set up as well as social events organized to facilitate networking at the Annual EULAR and ACR Meetings.
 Newsletters are regularly prepared and circulated within EMEUNET.